-6.7.2 Signal handlers and atexit
+6.7.2 Process termination

-To successfully write a coverage data file, the Python sub-process under analysis must shut down cleanly and have a chance for coverage.py to run the atexit handler it registers.
+To successfully write a coverage data file, the Python sub-process under analysis must shut down cleanly and have a chance for coverage.py to run its termination code.
+It will do that when the process ends naturally, or when a SIGTERM signal is received.